Debugging Remote Workflows

 Running Remote Code in Debug Mode

-For example, your pod logs may include a message like:
+For example, your logs may include a message like:

-Copy and run that command on your laptop to open the Web-PDB interface and begin debugging.
+Copy and run that command to connect to the debugger.

 This command: